0xaf1f/Compare-annotations/README.md

   old seq longer:            65

 In new but not in old:      136
+    of these,   136 are named genes
 In old but not in new:      167
+    of these,     1 are named genes

-No longer hypothetical:     239
+No longer hypothetical:     242
-Still hypothetical:         638
+Still hypothetical:         635
 Became hypothetical:         84

+Unnamed in old, named in new:   950
+Named in old, unnamed in new:     0
 ```